monome/docs/meadowphysics/index.md

 **Align the ribbon cable so the red stripe corresponds to the white indicator on the rear of the module's circuit board.**

-- Be careful not to misalign the connector left-to-right either as it can damage this module, and other's in your case.
+- Be careful not to misalign the connector left-to-right either as it can damage this module, and others in your case.
 - Secure the module in your case with included screws, hiding under blue tape in the box.

 ### WARNING: Meadowphysics requires high +5v current